Khalid Kelly: Background

 "It just filled in all the gaps, you know?
 It was like the answer to everything I'd every wondered about.
 There was even a Captain Ali there at the prison, and he gave me a Koran.
 And I'll always remember it because he wrapped it in a piece of newspaper, you know, because he didn't have any wrapping paper.
 And he was so happy for me.
 He was nearly crying, the man."
 He said, "'I'm so happy you've come to the truth.
 It will change your life.'
 And indeed it did", he says.
 Describing his journey from scepticism to belief, or as he called it "from darkness to light", Kelly said, "the journey started with the illegal production of alcoholic drinks in Saudi Arabia whilst I was working as a nurse at the King Faisal hospital".
 He went on to say: "Before Islam, I didn’t know the meaning of love.
 I used to be like other British young men, drinking and going out, but when I read the Quran in 2000, whilst in jail, I felt a huge surge of compassion and sympathy.
 I feel now that what led me to Islam was God’s mercy and sympathy.
 It’s something bigger than myself and I can’t explain it with words".

 In 2002 Kelly was deported to Britain where he allegedly soon began attending sermons by the radical preacher Omar Bakri Muhammad.
 Upon his return to Britain Kelly got a job working as a nurse at St Thomas's Hospital, London.
 However, rumours started that he was a supporter of the Taliban and subsequently lost his job.
 He became a member of the now disbanded hardline Islamic organisation Al-Mujaharoun, and became the leader of it in Ireland.

-Kelly was a member of Ahlus Sunnah wal Jamaah, a British Islamist organisation and a close associate of Sulayman Keeler, Abu Izzadeen.
-Omar Bakri Muhammed and Abu Hamza al-Masri, Abu Uzair and Anjem Choudary.
+Kelly was a member of Ahlus Sunnah wal Jamaah, a British Islamist organisation and a close associate of Sulayman Keeler, Abu Izzadeen, Omar Bakri Muhammed, Abu Hamza al-Masri, Abu Uzair and Anjem Choudary.
 He was also a member of Al Ghurabaa and The Saved Sect.